 \subsection{Numerical methods}

 The global non-ideal MHD simulations presented in this work are performed using the \textsc{idefix} code, which integrates the compressible MHD equations using a finite-volume high-order Godunov method.
 The interpolation to cell interfaces is performed using a linear piecewise reconstruction scheme with a van Leer slope limiter, and inter cell-fluxes are computed using the HLLD approximate Riemann solver \citep[for motivation see][]{flock_turbulence_2011}.
-The quantities are evolved in time using a total-variation diminishing second order Runge-Kutta method with the Courant number set to $C=0.5$.
-The solenoidal condition ($\mathbf{\nabla}\cdot\mathbf{B}=0$) is enforced to machine precision via the constrained transport method \citep{evans_simulation_1988} and an electromotive field reconstruction based on the $\mathcal{E}^c$ scheme \citep{gardiner_unsplit_2005}.
+The quantities are evolved in time using a total-variation diminishing second order Runge--Kutta method with the Courant number set to $\text{C}=0.5$.
+The solenoidal condition ($\mathbf{\nabla}\cdot\mathbf{B}=0$) is enforced to machine precision via the constrained transport method \citep{evans_simulation_1988} and an electromotive-field reconstruction based on the $\mathcal{E}^\text{c}$ scheme \citep{gardiner_unsplit_2005}.
 Parabolic non-ideal MHD diffusivity terms are handled by a centred finite-difference method.
+All simulations were run on NVIDIA A100 GPUs using double-precision arithmetic.\footnote{\texttt{ZNF-FID} used roughly 800 GPU-hours to perform $6.2\times 10^{6}$ integration cycles, achieving $1.8\times 10^{9}$ cell updates in total per second across 16 GPUs, using a 4–1–4 decomposition in $(r,\theta,\phi)$.} \\

-All simulations were run on NVIDIA A100 GPUs using double precision arithmetic. \\ In total, we present five production simulations: a fiducial simulation, \texttt{ZNF-FID}, and four extensions, each designed to test the robustness of the results by varying the the numerical domain or the initial conditions (see Table~\ref{table:list_global_simulations} for grid details). \texttt{ZNF-HRES} serves as a resolution test. \texttt{ZNF-LONG} explores longer-term evolution. \texttt{ZNF-AZ} removes the non-ideal MHD diffusivity prescription, such that the disc is fully MRI turbulent. \texttt{ZNF-MRI-IC}, begins from an initial condition of a fully MRI turbulent disc, onto which the non-ideal MHD diffusivity profile is imposed at $t_{\text{in}}=0$.
+In total, we present five production simulations: a fiducial simulation, \texttt{ZNF-FID}, and four extensions, each designed to test the robustness of the results by varying the numerical domain or the initial conditions (see Table~\ref{table:list_global_simulations} for grid details). \texttt{ZNF-HRES} serves as a resolution test. \texttt{ZNF-LONG} explores longer-term evolution. \texttt{ZNF-AZ} removes the non-ideal MHD diffusivity prescription, such that the disc is fully MRI turbulent. \texttt{ZNF-MRI-IC}, begins from a fully MRI-turbulent initial condition, onto which the non-ideal MHD diffusivity profile is imposed at $t_{\text{in}}=0$.

 \FloatBarrier